Eclypses/js-mte-helpers/guides/ecdh-entropy-guide.md

 1. Both parties generate a pair of public and private keys.
 2. Both parties exchange public keys.
-3. Both parties use their own keys PLUS the other party's public to generate a new value; our entropy value!
+3. Both parties use their own keys and the other party's public key to generate a new value; our entropy value!

 <br/>
 <center>